-The student will be immediately informed of the committee's decision by the Committee Chair.
 The Report on the General Examination for the Doctoral Degree form should be submitted to the Office of the Registrar IMMEDIATELY following the final decision of the examination.
+The report must be submitted no later than August 15th of the exam year.
 The report must be submitted whether the final examination has been passed or failed.
 The student is responsible for preparing the report and collecting the signatures from their committee members, but not submitting the report.
 The original report should be submitted to the Office of the Registrar by a faculty member, which can be the student's major advisor or the Director/Associate Director of the MBB program.
 A copy of the report is to be retained by the major advisor.
 This report must be submitted within thirty days of the examination for you to be eligible for retroactive Graduate Assistantship pay.

-Format for the Written Research Proposal and Other Details
+Format for the Written Research Proposal

 The General Exam will consist of a research proposal based on the student's work in their major advisor's lab.
 The proposal should be prepared using the NIH grant format (Arial, 11 point).
-The proposal will be limited to a total of 8 pages and consists of (1) Project Summary (limited to 30 lines of text and should be able to stand on its own), (2) a 1-page Specific Aims, and (3) a 6-page Research Proposal.
+The proposal will be limited to a total of 8 pages and the required sections, along with their corresponding NIH guidelines, are as follows: